-Programming-Free thinking may be invoked only if the concept of the data structure at hand has already been developed to its object stage, the only stage that enables thinking about abstract data structures.
-If the concept is still in its process stage, we are witnessing programming-language oriented thinking and programming-oriented thinking, where the learner still must think about the data structure as being implemented within some program (specific or not).
-Aharoni (2000a) also proposed that there are two abstract thinking levels: the high abstract thinking level as described in Programming-Free thinking and the low abstract thinking level that can be further subdivided into Programming-Language oriented thinking and programming-oriented thinking.
+Programming-free thinking may be invoked only if the concept of the data structure at hand has already been developed to its object stage, the only stage that enables thinking about abstract data structures.
+If the concept is still in its process stage, we are witnessing programming-language-oriented thinking and programming-oriented thinking, where the learner must still think about the data structure as being implemented within some program (specific or not).
+Aharoni (2000a) also proposed that there are two abstract thinking levels: the high abstract thinking level as described in programming-free thinking and the low abstract thinking level which can be further subdivided into programming-language-oriented thinking and programming-oriented thinking.

 There are several empirical studies that research undergraduate students’ processes of solving complex data structure problems, as discussed above.
-We found no empirical studies that examine the problem solving processes of IS students in the field of data structures.
+We found no empirical studies that examine the problem-solving processes of IS students in the field of data structures.
 IS students differ from CS students in the basic mathematical courses they are given as part of their curricula.
-IS students are less exposed to higher level mathematical courses, thus are less likely to encounter and practice abstract thinking.
-This study focuses on IS students’ problem solving processes and challenges that require a high level of abstract thinking and the use of a “black box” approach.
+IS students are less exposed to higher-level mathematical courses and thus are less likely to encounter and practice abstract thinking.
+This study focuses on IS students’ problem-solving processes and challenges requiring a high level of abstract thinking and the use of a “black box” approach.

-3. METHODOLOGY AND SETTINGS
+3. METHODOLOGY AND CONTEXT

-The Data Structures (DS) course is a first year, basic, mandatory course for IS students studying for the bachelor’s degree (B.Sc) in the Information System school.
+The Data Structures (DS) course is a first year, basic, mandatory course for IS students studying for the bachelor’s degree (BSc) in the Information Systems school.
 This course is designed to demonstrate and study various data structures and how they are used to effectively solve computational problems.
-The curriculum of IS students involves, as opposed to CS students, fewer mathematical courses.
-As a result, they have lesser experience in solving complex tasks, which require advanced algorithmic and abstract thinking.
+The curriculum of IS students involves fewer mathematical courses than that of CS students.
+As a result, they have less experience in solving complex tasks that require advanced algorithmic and abstract thinking.

-To achieve the study’s goal, students were given a task, which consolidates the “black box” thinking approach.
-As they were solving it, their problem solving and thought processes were documented and later analyzed to capture the different cognitive aspects and challenges they had.
+To achieve the study’s goal, students were given a task that consolidates the “black box” thinking approach.
+As they were solving it, their problem-solving and thought processes were documented and later analyzed to capture the different cognitive aspects and challenges they had.

-3.1 The Settings (Course)
+3.1 The Context (Course)

 The study was conducted during a DS course.
-Students taking this course learn complex data structures such as stack, queue, trees, etc., as well as how to calculate and compare different algorithms in terms of their time and space complexities.
+Students taking this course learn complex data structures, such as stack, queue, tree, etc., as well as how to calculate and compare different algorithms in terms of their time and space complexities.
 The course is based on the Cormen et al. (2009) textbook.
-During the course, the following teaching techniques were used: a black box approach to develop abstract thinking skills; visualization techniques to support the black box concepts; algorithms development and execution.
+During the course, the following teaching techniques were used: a black box approach to develop abstract thinking skills, visualization techniques to support the black box concepts, and algorithm development and execution.
 All techniques were practiced in lectures, tutorials, and home assignments.

 To help students develop abstract thinking skills, each data structure (starting from simple ones and progressing to intricate ones) was presented by using the black box approach.
 Figure 1 presents the three concepts used to present the black box approach.
 Each black box was presented twice: first by its capabilities (see (a)) and then by its internal structure (implementation) (see (b)).
 Each new black box presented in class was constructed from previously learned black boxes (see (c)).